anasfik/openai/README.md

 ### API key

-The OpenAI API uses API keys for authentication. you can get your account APU key by visiting [API keys](https://platform.openai.com/account/api-keys) of your account.
+The OpenAI API uses API keys for authentication. you can get your account API key by visiting [API keys](https://platform.openai.com/account/api-keys) of your account.

 We highly recommend loading your secret key at runtime from a `.env` file, you can use the [envied](https://pub.dev/packages/envied) package.